 It’s so important that children have opportunities to learn first-hand about the astonishing complexity and vitality of healthy soil!
 They need occasions to truly dig!
 Part of the fun of gardening is using the trowel to discover new worlds of strange and surprising little creatures, all busy with their own lives.
 Out in the garden, young people can begin to learn about these fellow travelers: how they survive, what they’re doing, and how they interact with one another.
 It’s also a context for students to learn how they themselves can interact with these beings in a kind and responsible way.
 Older children can actually study the specific roles that these creatures play in the great processes of material recycling, energy flows (food webs), seed dispersal, and assorted symbioses, etc.

-The activity page can also be helpful for younger students, although I think it’s most effective for those in second grade and above.
+While this activity page can be helpful with younger students, I think it’s most effective for those in second grade and above.
 I’ve used the illustrations and vocabulary words to prepare classes for “digging expeditions,” or to debrief after the planting of seeds or the transplanting of annuals or bulbs.
 It’s served as a ‘field guide’ to accompany the turning of a compost pile, and provided visual support for verbal discussions about soil ecosystems.
 I often use this page in January when we study in greater detail the red earthworms in our indoor wormery.
-I also used it when we’re busy observing the fascinating isopods who live in the big pots of geraniums that also over-winter in our classroom.
+I also used it when we’re busy observing the fascinating isopods who live in the big pots of geraniums that we over-winter in our classroom.